Imitation is the sincerest form of flattery

 A nearer stab at the current version comes in a piece by the English writer Eustace Budgell in the newspaper The Spectator No. 605, October 1714:

 Imitation is a kind of artless Flattery.

 The full monty as far as this proverb is concerned was given by Charles Caleb Colton, in Lacon: or, Many things in few words, 1820:

 Imitation is the sincerest of flattery.

-Colton was expressing the same idea as Addison, in that, to imitate is to flatter without necessarily being aware one is flattering.
+Colton was expressing the same idea as Budgell, in that, to imitate is to flatter without necessarily being aware one is flattering.
 As such, that 'artless' appreciation has to be 'sincere'.